briandgomez/Study/Security+/Security Operations.md

     - Access is determined through system enforced rules
     - The rules is associated with an object (i.e. a data in a lab can only be accessed between 9am-5pm)

-- <u>Attribute Based Access Control</u>: next generation authorization model where access to data is based on many different criteria
+- <u>Attribute Based Access Control</u>: new generation authorization where access is based on a combination of attributes related to the user, resource, environment, and requested action
-    - Combine and evaluates multiple parameters (i.e. access based on IP, time of day, desired action, and relationship to data all at the same time)
+    - Combines and evaluates multiple parameters (i.e. access based on IP, time of day, desired action, and relationship to data all at the same time)

 - <u>Time of day restriction</u>: access to a resource based on the time during the day (i.e. conference room access is limited after 8pm)